nickoala/pnpi/README.md

 instead.
 This works on a one-man island.
 In our 10-man room, people may have freshly imaged their SD cards, all of which have identical hostnames!
 (You can change hostname by editing some files on the SD card pre-boot.
-Again, inconvenient for the experienced, intimidating for the newly initiated.)
+Again, inconvenient or intimidating (or both), depending on your experience level.)

 Furthermore, some network blocks multicast DNS traffic, so `whatever.local` simply wouldn't work.

 (Non-)Solution #3: Network scan.
 Again, this works better on a one-man island.
-Here, the scanner may not be able to display the hostname of each Pi (even if they are different).
+Here, the scanner shows you 10 Pi with 10 IP addresses.
 All people in the room are left wondering which IP belongs to which Pi belongs to whom!
+There is no guarantee the scanner can display hostnames.
+Even if it can, the issue of identical hostnames remains.

 In real life, I've seen people bringing their own personal hotspots.
 One Hotspot per Pi (or two).
 I think it's ridiculous.